PV5667/ASLTranslation/README.md

 ### This repository contains:

-#### The code that I used for training the model with Few Shot Learning and Supervised Learning (based in Kaggle)
+#### The code that I used for training the models with Few Shot Learning and Supervised Learning (based in Kaggle)
 - Indicated by the .ipynb files

 #### The weights for the few-shot learning based model and the supervised learning based model.